mitchelljustin/pragmatic-lightning/index.md

 Alternatively, you can choose to install and run the Bitcoin and Lightning nodes directly on the machine.
 There are many guides that will help you do this.
-The best and most up to date is probably the [LND installation guide](https://github.com/lightningnetwork/lnd/blob/master/docs/INSTALL.md).
+The best and most up to date is probably the [LND installation guide by Lightning Labs](https://github.com/lightningnetwork/lnd/blob/master/docs/INSTALL.md).

 **Re-initialize Lightning node wallet**